Microsoft-community/Dotsimus/README.md

 # Requirements

-1. Create an auth.json and provide required tokens and keys as per example below.
+1. Create an .env file and provide required tokens and keys as per example below.

 ```js
 BOT_TOKEN=TOKEN